Farmers Fight Environmental Regulations

 Bill Stowe, CEO of the Des Moines Water Works, says that "we're trying to regulate what comes out of the underground drainage systems beneath farm fields and empties into the waters of the state."

 Iowa's farm organizations have attacked the lawsuit.
-Now a member of the Iowa legislature — and full-time farmer — has introduced a bill that would abolish the Des Moines Water Works.
+Now a member of the Iowa Legislature — and full-time farmer — has introduced a bill that would abolish the Des Moines Water Works.
 The bill would replace the water works with a regional water authority, which might drop the lawsuit.
-Jarad Klein, the bill's sponsor, denies that he's trying to get rid of the water works because of that lawsuit; he says he's heard a variety of concerns about the utility's management.
+Jarad Klein, the bill's sponsor, denies that he's trying to get rid of the water works because of that lawsuit; he says he has heard a variety of concerns about the utility's management.

 Bill Stowe isn't buying Klein's explanation.
-"This is clearly aimed at chilling our litigation and sending a message to others that no one dares to speak out about industrial agriculture in this state," he says.
+"This is clearly aimed at chilling our litigation and sending a message to others that no one dare speak against industrial agriculture in this state," he says.

-The bill could pass the legislature this spring.
+The bill could pass the Legislature this spring.

-Many farm groups say that they are working hard to reduce pollution caused by runoff from farms.
+Many farm groups say they are working hard to reduce pollution caused by runoff from farms.
 They say that cooperative, voluntary programs will achieve more than regulation.

-Craig Cox, though, from the Environmental Working Group, says the time has come to lay out a list of things that farmers are required to do to protect the environment.
+Cox, though, says the time has come to lay out a list of things that farmers are required to do to protect the environment.
 He'd start with those grassy buffer strips along streams.

 "We could and should argue about ... what should be on that list," he says.
 "The point is, there needs to be a list."

-The state of Minnesota is taking the lead in this.
-Starting this fall, the state's farmers will be required to maintain a strip of grass, an average of 50 feet wide, along many of the state's streams.
+The state of Minnesota is taking the lead in establishing water rules: Starting this fall, the state's farmers will be required to maintain a strip of grass, an average of 50 feet wide, along many of the state's streams.